INDEPENDENT READING REQUIREMENTS IN MRS. NOELL'S CLASS

 -Find your ELA class and look for the "Files" tab inside the "General" channel.

 -Find the Independent Reading folder.

 -click one of the following links, depending on the type of book you've read:

 4. BOOK REPORT INFORMATION:

 - Detailed Outline of Book Report Requirements: The following PowerPoint presentation outlines requirements for both the fiction and non-fiction book report formats.
 Students have reviewed this document in class, but can refer to it at any time while working on reports from home.
 Book Report Guidelines

 - Sample Book Report: The following is a sample book report written on the short story "A Retrieved Reformation", which students will read in class.
 They should be able to see each of the literary elements addressed in the report, and this also serves as example of how the report's format should look.
 Please note that this report was written on a short story and still meets the minimum length requirements.
 Student should have no problem meeting the length requirements with a novel.
 Sample Book Report

 - Required and Suggested Reading:

 -For students taking English I Honors: Each quarter's book report must be based on one of the novels on the required reading list.
 Over the course of the school year, students should read at least four books from the list.
 Book report grades will be reduced if the report is written on a book outside the list.
-Students will receive a list at the beginning of school, and can find an electronic copy here: Eng.
-I Required Reading List
+Students will receive a list at the beginning of school, and can find an electronic copy here: English I Honors Required Reading List

 -For students taking regular Language Arts 3: Students will be provided with a suggested reading list.
 Students are not required to read and write reports from this list, but those who do will receive extra credit on their book reports.
 This list is complied from a variety of sources and mostly contains books at a middle school reading level.
 Students should pay attention to their personal reading level, as well as the level of any books they select.
-Students will receive this list at the beginning of school, and find an electronic copy here: LA3 Suggested Reading List
+Students will receive this list at the beginning of school, and find an electronic copy here: Lang.
+Arts 3 Suggested Reading List